WebAssembly/spec/proposals/memory64/Overview.md

 2<sup>32</sup> bits.
 It provides no new instructions, but instead extends the currently existing instructions to allow 64-bit indexes.

+In addition, in order to support source languages with 64-bit pointer width, this proposal also extends tables to allow 64-bit indexes.
+This addition was made during phase 3 of the proposal and we refer to this addition as "table64".

 ### Implementation Status

 - spec interpreter: Done